Qaa: History

 In 1838, Eli Smith noted Qaa's population as being predominantly Catholic Christian.

+During the initial phase of the Lebanese Civil War, Qaa’s strategic location in the northern Beqaa made it a focal point for early sectarian friction.
+On June 29, 1975, the village was the site of a massacre in which seven Christian civilians were summarily executed by local Shi’a tribesmen and Palestinian militants from the Syrian-backed As-Sa'iqa faction.
+This event served as a definitive catalyst for the exodus of the Christian population from the northern Beqaa, marking the beginning of significant demographic displacement in the region.

+In 1976, the village remained a site of instability as the conflict escalated into a regional struggle involving the Lebanese National Movement (LNM) and Palestinian factions.
+During this period, Qaa’s proximity to the Syrian border led to its involvement in the shifting front lines of the Syrian military intervention, which officially commenced with troops crossing the Qaa border axis in June 1976.
+This presence further entrenched militia control over the area—most notably through the blockade of the Northern Beqaa road following the Labweh bus massacre—preventing the return of displaced residents and solidifying the region's demographic shift.
+These events laid the groundwork for the deeper sectarian animosities that would culminate in the subsequent massacres in the same region in June 1978.

 On 28 June 1978, unidentified militiamen killed 26 villagers from Qaa and three other villages.
 The murders were believed to be connected to the killing of 34 people, including Tony Franjieh, on 13 June.
 The gunmen were reported to have had lists of names from which they selected their victims.

 The Syrian army invaded Lebanon at 4 a.m. on 1 September 2012 and kidnapped a farmer from the town as part of escalating incursions during the Syrian civil war.
 The invasion lasted for 40 minutes before the unit withdrew.
 A house in Qaa had previously been hit by a shell fired by the Syrian army.

 On the 27 June 2016, at least five people in Qaa were killed and 13 others wounded in an attack by four suicide bombers during the Syrian Civil war spillover into Lebanon.